 Financial matters tend to be a topic that most families steer clear of.
 However, with house prices at almost unattainable levels and many young people struggling with cash flow, this may now be an unavoidable subject.
-For those parents who are in a position to help their children financially there are many different options to consider.
+For those parents who are in a position to help their children financially, there are many different options to consider.
 Depending on the issues that sons or daughters are having, there are a number of ways that parents may be able to help.

 The Bank of Mum and Dad

 The phrase “Bank of Mum and Dad” used to be scathingly employed to discuss those offspring who never really broke away financially.
-From parents covering rent payments to those still paying allowances to children in their mid 20s, the Bank of Mum and Dad was previously a bail out for the privileged.
+From parents covering rent payments to those still paying allowances to children in their mid-20s, the Bank of Mum and Dad was previously a bailout for the privileged.
 Today, however, this has changed.
 Average property values are around £242,000 while the average wage is roughly £27,000.
 So, the average person cannot afford the average mortgage, which is a maximum of four times salary.
 Graduate salaries tend to offer somewhere between £19,000 and £25,000 and many recent university leavers are shouldering huge debt burdens (up to £57,000).
 As a result, the Bank of Mum and Dad has taken on new importance – it may be the only way that many young people can make any financial progress.

 What does the Bank of Mum and Dad look like today?

-Parents today spend an average of £18,000 supporting their grown up children in one way or another.
+Parents today spend an average of £18,000 supporting their grown-up children in one way or another.
 This is most often with respect to helping young people to get onto the property ladder.
 According to Legal & General, in 2018 the Bank of Mum and Dad was the equivalent of a £5.7bn mortgage lender, supporting 27% of buyers.
-This is an increase on the number of people who received help from friends and family in this way the year before.
+This is an increase in the number of people who received help from friends and family in this way the year before.
 Research carried out by the Family Building Society found that money given or loaned like this was mostly to help cover the cost of deposits.
 Around half was for this purpose and the rest to meet the cost of mortgage payments, stamp duty and legal costs.
 Average parental contributions when it comes to helping children get onto the property ladder are £59,248, rising to £76,290 in London.

 The real differences between parents and the bank